blocknetdx/blockchain-configuration-files/README.md

 * A small amount above dust value of the blockchain's token, Blocknet's token(BLOCK) for the exchange network fee, and token of a compatible blockchain to trade against, which can also be BLOCK.
 Depending on the token's unit value, $1-3 USD should work fine.
 * Run the full nodes for each of the blockchains being tested on a testnet Service Node with the composed configuration files.
 Contact a contributor for tBLOCK or see if the chains can be added to existing testnet Service Nodes.
 * Two instances of each blockchain used in testing must be run, with each having the respective configuration files.
 Exchanges cannot be taken by the client that created them.
-* Make sure `debug=1` is set in the `blocknetdx.conf` file to receive full debug logs if there's an issue.
+* Make sure `debug=1` is set in the `blocknet.conf` file to receive full debug logs if there's an issue.

 Once the test environment is ready, create an order and conduct a loop exchange by taking the order that was created with the other set of clients.
 The exchange will either be successful or present errors in the debug log.